-Robin Williams’ Addiction and Depression
+Robin Williams’ addiction and depression

 Many know that Robin Williams struggled with addiction to alcohol and cocaine during his lifetime.
 He admitted to being a cocaine addict in the late 1970’s and early 1980’s when his fame grew tremendously.
 However, he quit cocaine cold turkey when comedian John Belushi overdosed to death in 1982 on a combination of cocaine and heroine.
 After this immediate stop, he was sober for 20 years.